mastertbo/vr2ar-converter-v3/README.md

 - Multi-GPU queue manager: the UI container dispatches pending jobs from `/jobs/pending` to worker-specific folders in `/jobs/workers/<id>`.
 - Worker role support: launch additional containers with `VR2AR_ROLE=worker` to consume dispatched jobs on extra GPUs.

+## Existing Mask Workflows

+- **Stitch Precomputed Masks** – skip MatAnyOne tracking entirely by choosing `Job Mode = stitch` in Stage 4, supplying the path to a directory of combined mask PNGs (e.g. `000001.png`).
+The worker verifies coverage and directly merges the mask sequence with the source video.
+- **Refine with Existing Masks** – choose `Job Mode = refine` to load a previous mask run as guidance.
+The worker samples the provided mask directory (respecting the optional stride), recreates stereo key frames and feeds them back through the tracker to regenerate improved masks.
+- Both flows accept absolute or relative paths that are reachable from the container.
+For refine mode, keeping the stride at `1` uses every available mask; increase the value to thin dense sequences.

 ## Multi-GPU Deployment

 1. Start the UI/dispatcher as usual: `docker compose up -d` (or the CUDA2 variant).